 Swimmer Delivery Vehicles (SDV)

 The SBS use a variety of submersibles to carry out clandestine underwater operations.
-These mini-subs and driver propulsion vehicles are typically launched from submarine motherships, often many miles from the final objective, and transport teams of SBS frogmen beneath the water to their targets.
+These mini-subs and driver propulsion vehicles are typically launched from submarine motherships and transport teams of SBS frogmen beneath the water to their targets.

 The SBS have used a mixture of home-grown SDVs and off-the-shelf U.S. and British models.